Vando7/Maze-Solver/README.md

 # How it works.
 Let's say we have a 128x64 image of a maze that meets the requirements.

 - Now the program makes a 128 by 64 grid of __short ints__ with 0 as the black pixels and 1 as the white pixels.
 If we encounter a white pixel, we give it an ID and assign its X and Y coordinates to that ID.
+The green and blue pixels are writen as 1s in the grid as well.
 - Next we make a graph.
 The number of vertices in the graph is equal to the number of white pixels and each ID of a white pixel is also the ID of that pixel's corresponding vertex in the graph.
 - For every two adjacent white pixels add an edge between them.
 - At this point we have loaded the maze logically into memory.